nuuuwan/news_lk3_data/README.md

 *2024-12-13 15:25:00* · [`adaderanalk`](https://www.adaderana.lk/news/104215/cses-aspi-records-new-all-time-high) · `en`

-The All Share Price Index (ASPI) of the Colombo Stock Exchange gained 169.53 points to close at 14,205.34 points today, marking a new all-time high.
+The All Share Price Index (ASPI) of the Colombo Stock Exchange gained 169.53 points (1.21%) to close at 14,205.34 points today, marking a new all-time high.

+Meanwhile, the S&P SL20 has increased by 57.99 points (1.39%) to close at 4,244.45 points.

 Today’s total turnover was recorded as over Rs.
 6.1 billion.